hellodk34/GetMyV2exTopicsList/README.md

 }
 ```

+`pageNum` pageNum is the number of pages you want to get.
+The maximum number cannot be greater than the maximum number of pages of your favorite topics.
+Such as 1, it will only get first page of your favorite topics.

 **Be attention: The key sequence of your json file needs to be the same with the above example json file.**

 ## fourth